PixelVerseIT/hackclub-starship-launcher-game-js/readme.md

 # SpaceX Starship Lander Game

+## Run
+You can vew the live demo here: https://pixelverseit.github.io/hackclub-starship-launcher-game-js/ Or to run locally, download and open index.html in your browser!

 ## Overview

 Enhanced SpaceX Starship Lander is an exciting browser-based game where players control a SpaceX Starship, attempting to land it safely on a designated landing pad.
 Navigate through increasingly challenging levels, avoid obstacles, manage your fuel, and collect bonus items to achieve the highest score possible!